Benemrxr/toolkits-architectures/reports/Report_4.md

 ## Task 0:
 > Finish remaining Tasks from Milestone 3 in case your deliverable does not work.

 In order to make it possible for us to correct most of the weaknesses of our older milestones, we decided to ask a friend of us which is more into coding.
-Although, he is not an educated computer scientist, he only posesses a little bit more experience than we do.
+Although, he is not an educated computer scientist, but posesses a little bit more experience than we do.
 Toghether with him, we improved different things to make our code running and also to kind of clean our code and implement "better practice".

 1. Created classes and modularized our code further